GwendolyneFreddy/Infinity-Animations/README.md

 <a name="0" id="0"></a>&#10173; **[0] Infinity Animations (main component)**
 ###### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<em>Classic game: Requires ToB v26498</em><br><br>

-- Checks megamod content
+- Checks mega-mod content
 - Classic game only: Checks .exe validity, backs up and patches the .exe
 - Classic game only: Replaces _LOW creature animations
 - Classic game only: Resolves soundsets creature animation conflicts if TobEx is installed
 - Updates .ids, .2da and .ini files
 - Harmonizes animations names in all games to avoid conflicts with EE games
 - Restores any necessary previously mod-overwritten animations and resolves the problems of animation stacking, slot and naming conflicts
-- Copies new animations (any extracted to :file_folder: /archives folder)
+- Automatically copies new animations (any extracted to :file_folder: /archives folder)
 - Fixes any affected creatures
 - Fixes creature weapons animations issues
 <div align="right"><a href="#components">Back to components list</a></div>